JCollinJones25/travelbuddy_backend/README.md

 # Travel Buddy

 Built using the PERN stack, Travel Buddy is a full stack website to plan and organize your upcoming trips.
-It uses a React frontend to render data from a PostgreSQL database and an Express backend for the server.
+It uses a React frontend to render data from a PostgreSQL database and an Express.js and Node.js backend for the server.

 - Please visit [here](https://github.com/JCollinJones25/travelbuddy_frontend) to view the code for the frontend.